andrewwakeling/alienware-13-r3-ubuntu-16.04/README.md

 Creating a bootable USB Ubuntu installer can be done using Rufus, using [these instructions](https://www.ubuntu.com/download/desktop/create-a-usb-stick-on-windows).

 ## Wifi not working after suspending in Ubuntu
 I had an intermittent issue where Wifi wouldn't always come back after suspending.
-If you hit this problem, [this solution](http://askubuntu.com/questions/564556/cant-connect-to-wifi-after-suspend) seemed to fix it for me.
+I'm yet to resolve this, but running `sudo service network-manager restart` resolves the problem.
 # Instructions

 ## Ubuntu installer